-You are completely new to Swing dancing, or have only taken a handful of classes.
-This is your first Lindy Hop workshop weekend.
-You’re looking to learn a lot and have a a lot of fun.
+You are new to Swing dancing and Lindy Hop, or have only taken a handful of classes.
+You’re looking to learn a lot and have a lot of fun.
 This track will provide just the right amount of classes.

 You are among the most practiced and experienced dancers in your scene, and you most likely compete and teach in addition to dancing socially.
 You have skills, a developed personal style, and are interested in continuously improving both.
-You find new ideas that don’t fit in your personal style to be an opportunity to grow.
+You experience new ideas that don’t fit in your personal style as an opportunity to grow.
 You are looking for a challenging class with peers of your level who are as prepared to work for it as you.

 This track will audition via video.
 You will need to send in two videos of you dancing, no choreo please.
 We would like one video to a song slower than 180 bpm, and one video to a song faster than 180 bpm.

 Upload videos to YouTube as unlisted and then fill out this form.
 Deadline to submit videos is February 1st, 2024 midnight.